 The Board of County Commissioners directed staff Aug.
 10 to prepare requests for proposals (RFPs) for flood mitigation efforts related to the Holley by the Sea homeowners’ association.

-Along with the realignment of drainage on select roadways, county staff will issue RFPs for the clearing of drainage easements throughout the subdivision.
-The clearing project was recommended by engineering consulting firm Baskerville Donovan Inc. (BDI) in a study presented to the commissioners Monday.
-BDI estimated such easement maintenance would cost $619,000, which will be paid from Road and Bridge Department reserves.
+Along with the realignment of drainage on select roadways, county staff will issue RFPs for the clearing of drainage easements within the subdivision.
+The clearing project was recommended by engineering consulting firm Baskerville Donovan Inc. (BDI) in a study presented to the commissioners Aug.
+7. Baskerville Donovan estimated such easement maintenance would cost $619,000, which will be paid from Road and Bridge Department reserves.

 The commissioners will also seek to outsource the mowing of sidewalk areas throughout the county.
 This would free up county crews to work on drainage issues “with a particular emphasis on the south end,” said county engineer Roger Blaylock.